LeRoy King Carousel

 What you need to know

-The LeRoy King Carousel at Yerba Buena Gardens was built in 1906 by master carver Charles I.D.
-Looff, who also created the first carousel at Coney Island.
-Each of its 62 animals (horses, dragons, cats, reindeer, and others) is hand-carved and hand-painted.
-The carousel operated at various locations before finding its permanent home at Yerba Buena Gardens in SoMa.
+The LeRoy King Carousel at Yerba Buena Gardens was built in 1906 by Danish-American carver Charles I.D.
+Looff, who built the first carousel at Coney Island in 1876.
+Each of its roughly 65 animals (horses, dragons, cats, reindeer, and others) is hand-carved and hand-painted.
+The carousel was originally intended for an amusement park at Van Ness and Market, but the 1906 earthquake and fire derailed those plans.
+It spent years at Seattle’s Luna Park and then nearly 60 years at Playland-at-the-Beach before the San Francisco Redevelopment Agency bought it in 1998 and installed it at Yerba Buena Gardens.

-Best combined with other Yerba Buena attractions: the gardens, SFMOMA across the street, the Children’s Creativity Museum next door.
+It pairs naturally with other Yerba Buena attractions: the gardens themselves, SFMOMA across the street, and the Children’s Creativity Museum next door.

 Visiting